wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-bucket.rst

 .. deprecated:: 4.4

 This option has no effect.
-The module now uses the :ref:`wazuh_modules debug level<wazuh_modules_options>` to set its logging level.
+The module now uses the :ref:`wazuh_modules.debug <wazuh_modules_options>` level to set its logging level.

 bucket type